Swindled: Reception

 The show has received positive reviews from critics.
 Vulture named the series one of the "52 Great True-Crime Podcasts [of] the post-Serial boom".
 The Star Tribune named the series one of its "10 must-listen true crime podcasts" in June 2018.
 In August that year, Digital Trends included the series on its list of best true crime podcasts.
-The Guardian also selected the series as its podcast "pick of the week" for the week of September 9, 2018.
+The Guardian also selected the series as its podcast "pick of the week" for the week of September 9, 2018 and WVXU featured the episode "The Saint" on its Start Hear program in November 2020.
+In January 2021, Canadian culture writer Scaachi Koul featured Swindled in her podcast picks for CBC Radio.

+Swindled has charted in the Top 100 podcasts in 5 countries, with peak ranking positions of the podcast including: Australia (18), Canada (52), Germany (46), United Kingdom (73), and United States (52).

+In July 2018, true crime podcast Crime Junkie adopted Swindled's episode "The Contraceptive," covering the Dalkon Shield.
+In a profile of Crime Junkie host Ashley Flowers, Laura Barcella of Rolling Stone magazine wrote about the episode: "Flowers is at her best when dissecting complicated cases that stink of larger cover-ups and corruption."

+A German translation of the series titled Schmutzige Geschäfte launched on November 19, 2018.
+A Danish translation titled Svindlerne subsequently followed in 2020.